 But it is not only in the EU that there are requirements for the Quality Management System.
 According to 21 CFR Part 820 (Quality System Regulation), the US FDA imposes special requirements on processes in the areas of Management Responsibility, Design Controls, Purchasing Controls, Corrective and Preventive Action, Installation and Servicing.

 Vigilance Activities for Combination Products: US FDA and IMDRF Codes

 According to EU MDR Article 117, vigilance activities for Combination Products, following the processes of the medical device industry, are not required.
 They are executed exclusively according to the established processes of the pharmaceutical industry.

 In contrast, the US FDA requires vigilance activities according to the processes of all components of the respective Combination Product (Biological, Drug, Device).
-There is a new guidance for Post Market Safety Reporting since July 2019, which creates the possibility to simplify the "multi-track" reporting process.
-In this case, the information required in the different reporting processes is integrated into one report.
-The type of this report/ reporting pathway (Biological, Drug, Device) is based on the component that achieves the intended main effect.
+There is a new guidance for Post Market Safety Reporting since July 2019, which creates the possibility to simplify the "multi-track" reporting process: information that is required in the different reporting processes is integrated into one report.
+The type of this report/ reporting path is based on the component (Biological, Drug, Device) that achieves the intended main effect.